Alireza-Jahanbakhshi/LaTeX-Resume-Template/README.md

 The second file is the **your-cd.text**.
 You can change the parts in this file to anything you desire.
 All parts are commented on and have an example for you.

-The third file is **EZ_Apply_GPA_Calculator.xlsx**, which is an Excel file designed to quickly and easily calculate your GPA.
+The third file is **GPA-Calculator.xlsx**, an Excel file designed to quickly and easily calculate your GPA.
 You may need this file to complete your resume.

 To work better, you may need to install **TeX Live** (Windows, Linux).
 This distribution contains a complete TeX system with LaTeX itself and editors to write documents.